-This logic course proceeds in two steps.
-First, the student is taught a basic pattern for constructing and analyzing arguments.
+This logic course proceeds in two steps: First, the student is taught a basic pattern for constructing and analyzing arguments.
 This learning is facilitated by working a number of examples.
-Second, the discussion proceeds to variations upon this basic pattern which are found in specific areas of argumentation: art, business, law, politics, philosophy, etc. The overall goal is to increase the students skill in detecting, analyzing, and constructing arguments.
+Second, the discussion proceeds to variations upon this basic pattern which are found in specific areas of argumentation: art, business, law, politics, philosophy, etc. The overall goal is to increase the student's skill in detecting, analyzing, and constructing arguments.
+3:0:3 sexual harassment.
+Emphasis is put upon the application of ethical theory to specific cases with attention to the sometimes conflicting demands of profit maximization and societal well-being.
 3:0:3